DangJustin/CapstoneProject/README.md

 The main features of this platform would be to:
 - A chore management system that allows for the assignment and tracking of weekly/monthly tasks amongst housemates
 - A cost management system that allows for costs to split amongst housemates
+- A scheduling system that allows for users to schedule events

 The development scope of the platform would be:
-- A mobile app for Android/IOS
-- Potentially a web app
+- A web app

 The folders and files for this project are as follows: